Should We Use Our CPAP Masks With A Cold?

 My reason for writing this post just now, is because since I got diagnosed with sleep apnoea and went on therapy, I can't even remember a time when I've had such a bad cold as the one I've currently got - yet before I got diagnosed I was always ill with colds, throat and chest infections and also usually needed more than one course of antibiotics to clear any infection.
 In fact I remember in the early days going to a sleep apnoea support group meeting and the consultant asked for a show of hands from people who noticed they had less colds and infections since being treated for their sleep apnoea...... almost every hand in the room went up!
 There are always exceptions of course, and if some people find this is happening even more since using their machines, then the reason needs investigating, but before doing this check that the filters on the machine are up to date.
 Also make sure any left over water in the humidifier is thrown away, the chamber washed daily and fresh water put in just before bedtime, as used water is a perfect breeding ground for bacteria - as is a dirty mask!

 Digressing slightly about repeated infections, we're hearing good reports of the SoClean CPAP Sanitiser from people who previously struggled from recurrent infections and I use it myself and love the (hard to explain) purer smell.
 Whilst it's not cheap, it's certainly worth investigating.
-We don't stock this at the moment, but the UK supplier has offered a discount through us.
+We've had excellent feedback on this, and especially for people vulnerable to respiratory infections.

 Anyway, back to me.... setting up this charity was a long journey with lots of hard work, and I had to go to London last week, followed by another trip to Scotland, so I guess I pushed myself too hard, and despite good sleep therapy (perhaps not always enough hours lately though ) my resistance was low and the dreadful cold attacked and won!
 Without exaggerating it has almost felt like flu symptoms, so here I am..... having to take the advice we give to others which is why I wanted to share it wider due to winter now settling in here in the UK:-